OpenNebula/minione/README.md

 ## Quickstart

-Download the tool, run it and follow the instructions from the terminal:
+Download the [latest release](https://github.com/OpenNebula/minione/releases/latest) of the `minione` script, run it and follow the instructions from the terminal:

 ```
 sudo bash minione